Navigation auf uzh.ch

 Research Group CoupleSense: HIER - Health and Interpersonal Emotion Regulation

-Our research emphasis lies on the investigation of interpersonal regulation in close relationships.
-The main interest – the interplay between intra- and interpersonal emotion regulation – is investigated in connection with health and from a life span perspective.
+Our research emphasis lies on the investigation of interpersonal regulation in close relationships over the life-span.
+The main interest – the interplay between intra- and interpersonal emotion regulation – is investigated in connection with healthy aging.
 What role does intrapersonal emotion regulation (e.g. rumination) play in the context of social relations?
 What kind of mechanisms underlie interpersonal emotion regulation?

 The research group’s methodological core competence is dyadic ambulatory assessment, which enables an investigation of the variables of interest in everyday life and over time.
-In addition to subjective experiences, objective data is collected via sensing, e.g. how much time partners spend together in daily life.
+In addition to subjective experiences, objective data is collected via sensing, e.g. how much time partners spend together in daily life and what they talk about.
+We place great importance on researching age-diverse and dyadic samples.

 Another research focus is the analysis of language use in real-life conversations and expressive writing tasks searching for health-relevant parameters.